togrupe/dlive-midi-tools/README.md

 Microsoft Excel and LibreOffice Calc Spreadsheet can be used to write/save the sheets.
 Please make sure that you save your changes in the (*.xlsx or *.ods) format.

-> **_NOTE:_**  You can add additional columns, like 'mic stand', 'mic/di', 'subcore patching' etc., but please make sure that the first line keeps the existing fields including their names, otherwise the data can´t be parsed properly.
-If you want you can also reorder the columns to your needs.
+> **_NOTE:_**  You can add additional columns, like 'Mic Stand', 'Mic/DI', 'Sub-core Patching' etc., but please make sure that the first line keeps the existing fields including their names, otherwise the data can´t be parsed properly.
+If you want, you can also reorder the columns to your needs.

 ### Channel Overview
 ![Channels](doc/channels/excel_channels.png)